 In Phase 4, Bars and Nightclubs are allowed to open with increased health and safety guidance protocols.
 The information is available here.

 Restaurants may offer both outdoor and indoor dining.
 However, both the food establishment and the customers will be required to comply with specific health and safety requirements.
 These specifics are included in the Guidance for Indoor Dining and the Directions on Outdoor Dining

 Tips on Dining Out: Find out the Ten (10) most helpful tips on keeping yourself safe while you are dining out at a restaurant or in a public place.

-Guidance for Sports bodies: See for information on sports, sporting events, and affiliated clubs on how to stay safe during the COVID-19 pandemic.
+Guidance for governing sporting bodies, affiliating clubs, teams and sporting events : See for information on sports, sporting events, and affiliated clubs on how to stay safe during the COVID-19 pandemic.

 Guidance for Mass Gatherings and Events

-If you are planning to organize an event where more than 75 people will be assembling you should firstly apply to the Minister of National Security for an exemption and review the Guidance for Mass Gatherings.
+If you are planning to organize an event where more than 50 people will be assembling you should firstly apply to the Minister of National Security for an exemption.

 Movie Theatres, Theatres, Museums, Libraries and Similar Places of Public Entertainment/Venues

 Guidance for Movie Theatres, theatres, museums, libraries, and similar places of public entertainment venues are available for owners, staff and patrons.
 Download the Re-Opening Guidelines for Movie Theatres, Theatres, Museums, Libraries and similar Places of Public Entertainment in Bermuda

 Guidelines for visiting Beaches, Pools and Parks: Staying physically active is one of the best ways to keep your mind and body healthy.
 In many areas, people can visit parks, trails, and open spaces as a way to relieve stress, get some fresh air and vitamin D, stay active, and safely connect with others (The Centers for Disease Control & Infection, 2019).